Juniata welcomes students from around the world for degree study, for study while on exchange from a home university, and for English language study.

 - After you are accepted and submit your deposit to Juniata, you will probably need to apply for a student visa to enter the United States.
 I-20s will be sent approximately 60-90 days before the beginning of each semester.

 Interviews are not required for admission, but are highly encouraged.
-If you would like to schedule a free Skype interview, please contact Associate Dean of International Admission, Rylan Good, at email@example.com.
+If you would like to schedule a free Skype interview, please contact Associate Director of International Recruitment, Ran Tu, at firstname.lastname@example.org.